dd4no/HTML-and-CSS-Course/README.md

         -Practice code documents demonstrating CSS with HTML.<br>
     *Basic_HTML_and_JavaScript_1*<br>
         -Practice code documents demonstrating very rudimentary JavaScripting.<br>
-    *Root Documents*<br>
+    *Root Directory*<br>
-        -The various documents in the root of the directory all demonstrate a specific concept, or assignment task, and are roughly named as to what they generally pertain to.
+        -The various documents in the root directory all demonstrate a specific concept, or assignment task (or combination of them), and are roughly named as to what they generally pertain to.
         Several sample images for practice use are also located here.